Congo clears repatriation of $500m from Kibali to Barrick Gold JV, says Bristow - Miningmx

 GOLD PRICE

-Commenting in the presentation of Barrick’s numbers, Bristow said that the increased gold price may allow the company to extend the life of the Tongon mine in Ivory Coast.
+Bristow said that the increase in the dollar price of gold could allow the company to extend the life of the Tongon mine in Ivory Coast.
 “We are considering a plan to trade a lower gold production for a longer life of mine,” he said.

 There would be more non-core asset sales.
-Having sold Barrick’s share in Kalgoorlie mine in Australia and Massawa, in Senegal, there were “smaller assets that look very attractive at the current gold price.
+Having sold Barrick’s share in Kalgoorlie mine in Australia and Massawa, a mine in Senegal, there were “… smaller assets that look very attractive at the current gold price.
 You can look forward to more deals,” he said.

-Barrick had already met its $1.5bn disposal target following the merger of Randgold with Barrick in 2018.
+Barrick had already met its $1.5bn disposal target it had set out following the merger with Randgold Resources in 2018.